byoreo/pyramid-html/README.md

 </div>

 <div align="center">
-A prism spinning around itself, you that you can use on your website.
+A prism spinning around itself, you can use on your website.
 It offers a more beautiful look!
 </div>